BUSI-653-codes/City-of-Vancouver-DAP-Project-Part-1-Peddaballe-Vinodh-Kumar-Reddy/README.md

   * Sex: Animal's sex
   * State: Lost or Found status
   * [2024_animal_control_inventory_lost_and_found.xlsx](https://github.com/user-attachments/files/16974850/2024_animal_control_inventory_lost_and_found.xlsx) contains the information of this lost and found inventory dataset.
-* Using both these datasets i will be planning my DAP for City of Vancouver.
+* Using both these datasets I will be planning my DAP for City of Vancouver.
+## Methodology: